Fairfax County Republican Committee

 - Voter Registration: Voter registration efforts will be the responsibility of the Campaigns, primarily RPV/Victory.
 Should the Campaigns request volunteers to help in these efforts, the FCRC will assist in recruiting by appropriate means and direct interested individuals to the Campaigns.
 The Campaigns shall be responsible for complying and following Virginia state election laws pertaining to voter registration efforts.
 FCRC members wishing to organize voter registration events will be put in contact with RPV/Victory.

-- Absentee Voter Program: We will conduct an absentee voter program in accordance to the Absentee Voter Plan (see Attachment B).
+- Absentee Voter Program: We will conduct an absentee voter program in accordance to the such programs developed by the Campaigns.
 This effort will be coordinated with the Elections Committee.

 Each Magisterial District Chairman also will recruit volunteers to staff the outside/inside of any in-person absentee ballot voting locations during peak hours prior to the Election.
 The Braddock District, with assistance from FCRC headquarters, will take the lead on staffing in-person absentee ballot voting at the County Government Center, and the other Magisterial District Chairs will be primarily responsible for the in-person absentee ballot location in his or her district.